microsoft/industry/foundations/powerPlatform/readme.md

 ## Critical design areas for Power Platform

-Together with the design principles, the core of Power PLatform Landing Zones architecture also contains a critical design path comprised of fundamental design areas with heavily interrelated and dependent design decisions.
+Together with the design principles, the core of Power Platform Landing Zones architecture also contains a critical design path comprised of fundamental design areas with heavily interrelated and dependent design decisions.
 This repository provides design guidance across these architecturally significant technical domains to support the critical design decisions that must occur to define the Power Platform Landing Zones architecture.
 For each of the key design areas listed below, review the considerations and recommendations provided and use them to structure and drive design decisions within each area.

 - [Licensing and AD tenants](#licensing-and-azure-ad-tenants)
 - [Identity and access management](#identity-and-access-management)